 I used olive oil this time, but salmon oil is even better for your cat’s health.
 Here’s why:

-– Moreover, Omega-3 fatty acids keep your cat’s skin healthy, coat shiny, and reduce shedding.
+– Omega-3 fatty acids keep your cat’s skin healthy, coat shiny, and reduce shedding.

 – Supports Heart Health: Improves circulation and keeps the heart strong.